SAP/business-document-processing/API.md

 - Argument reference_id: In case the document reference ID has to be managed by the user, it can be specified.
 In this case the user is responsible for providing unique reference IDs for different documents
 - Argument mimetype: The file type of the document uploaded
+- Argument lang_hint: The language hint provided for text extraction

 **Returns**: Object containing the reference ID of the classified document and the classification results